Functions

 Auto-Completion Help for Custom Functions

 You can add auto-completion help for your custom functions.
-This is tool tip text that pops up when you begin typing the name of the function in the Snippet Editor window.
+This is tool tip text that pops up when you begin typing the name of the function in the Snippet editor window.
 This help only appears when calling the function with dot notation.

 You can use these tool tips to give helpful information about the function.
 For example, you can use it to define the parameters of the function.